bravoserver/bravo/README.rst

 ==========

 Bravo currently requires Python 2.6 or any newer Python 2.x.
 It is known to work on CPython and PyPy.
-(PyPy support is currently on hiatus and will return when numpy support returns to PyPy.)

 Bravo ships with a standard setup.py.
 You will need setuptools/distribute, but most distributions already provide it for you.
 Bravo depends on the following